Pedro Zamora: Legacy and tributes

 Queer theorist José Esteban Muñoz dedicated a chapter to Zamora in his 1999 book Disidentifications: Queers of Color and the Performance of Politics In the chapter titled, "Pedro Zamora's Real World of Counterpublicity: Performing Ethics of Self," Muñoz describes the ways in which Zamora used the shows' confessional booth to perform an ethics of self, and in doing so disidentified with the mainstream.

 In 2008, Bunim-Murray Productions produced a film, Pedro, directed by Nick Oceano, dramatizing Zamora's life.
 The film was an Official Selection at the 2008 Toronto International Film Festival, and was Bunim-Murray's first scripted project.
 Zamora was portrayed by Alex Loynaz.

 In 2009, the National AIDS Memorial Grove in San Francisco began the Youth Essay Scholarship Program, renamed the Pedro Zamora Young Leaders Scholarship in 2014.
 Every August, the scholarship program gives awards ranging from $2,500 to $5,000 to high school seniors and college students who are actively fighting HIV/AIDS through public service and leadership.

 In June 2019, Zamora was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, while The Wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

-A 2021 documentary by William T. Horner, Keep the Cameras Rolling: The Pedro Zamora Way chronicles Zamora's journey with AIDS and reality television.
+A 2021 documentary by William T. Horner, Keep the Cameras Rolling: The Pedro Zamora Way, chronicles Zamora's status as an AIDS patient and a reality television personality.